keboola/connection-docs/transformations/r/index.md

 converted to the local time-zone.

 ### Going Further
-The above steps are usually sufficient for daily development and debugging of moderately complex R transformations.
-Although they do not reproduce the transformation execution environment exactly.
+The above steps are usually sufficient for daily development and debugging of moderately complex R transformations, although they do not reproduce the transformation execution environment exactly.
 To create a development environment with the exact same configuration as the transformation environment, use [our Docker image](https://developers.keboola.com/extend/docker/running/#running-transformations).

 ## Examples